-- from an open letter last month to the Prime Minister, Opposition Leader and Australian Parliament from the Media, Entertainment and Media Alliance, other news entities and top journalists.
+from an open letter last month to the PM, Opposition Leader and Australian Parliament from the Media, Entertainment and Media Alliance, other news entities and top journalists.

-ODD SPOT: Referendum may implant press rights into Constitution
+ODD SPOT: Referendum to implant press rights

-Senator Rex Patrick (Centre Alliance, SA, photo) intends to introduce a bill to hold a referendum to insert freedom of speech and freedom of the press provisions into the Australian constitution.
-This would enshrine these rights into law, rather than simply being implied. - private correspondence 190624
+Senator Rex Patrick (Centre Alliance, SA) will move to hold a referendum to insert freedom of speech and freedom of the press provisions into the Australian constitution.
+This would enshrine these rights into law, rather than simply being implied. - private correspondence 190624.

-Inquiry needed into the issuing of warrants: who has the power?
+Inquiry needed into the issuing of warrants

-In the past six weeks - less time than annual year-end school holidays - Australia has peacefully elected a new federal government, yet obviously become a police state.
+In the past six weeks - less time than annual yearend school holidays - Australia has peacefully elected a new federal government, yet obviously become a police state.